sh2099/parity-violation/README.md

 #### Install using Conda/Mamba/Micromamba (recommended)

 For conda or mamba replace `micromamba` with `conda` or `mamba` below.
-If you want to create the environment with CPU support only, you can replace `environment.yaml` with `environment_cpu.yaml`.

 ```bash
 micromamba env create -f environment.yaml  # create mamba environment